 First things first.
-Let’s make sure your t-shirt is actually vintage, so begin by familiarizing yourself with our terminology.
+Let’s make sure your t-shirt is actually vintage, so begin by familiarizing yourself with our vintage t-shirt definitions.
 If you’re new to this niche it’s quite easy to get fooled by modern-day so-called “vintage” t-shirt companies who churn out tees with aged characteristics.

 Try to match your tee’s tag with our basic brand guide which features the most prevalent types of old tags.
 The majority of brands used back in the day are now defunct so tags are a reliable indicator of age.
-If you don’t find a match, dig deeper using our BrandPedia and forum.
-Once you get a match, read-up on our guide to identifying a reproduction and spotting a fake to make sure it’s true vintage.
+If you don’t find a match, dig deeper using our archives, where you can search our database of nearly 15,000 tees and narrow your focus on specific tags, ie Screen Stars Best.
+Once you get a match, make sure your tag is legit.
+Then read our complete guide to authenticating a vintage tee.

 Congrats, Sherlock.
 If you’re still reading and nodding your head yes, then your t-shirt is the real deal!
 Now let’s get to the fun part.

-The proper way to appraise your tee on eBay is to perform a search for your shirt, subsequently filtering using the “sold listings” option on the left panel.
+The traditional way to appraise your tee is to use eBay.
+First, perform a search for your shirt, then filter the results using the “sold listings” option on the left panel.
 Then tailor your search just a touch more by specifying “Price: highest first.”
 The transactions highlighted with green prices are what the t-shirt actually sold for – a confirmation that cold, hard cash exchanged hands.